-With grateful thanks to Mervyn Rossini for the majority of photo’s on this page
+With grateful thanks to Mervyn Rossini, for the majority of photo’s and information on this page.

 In the 1920’s Tommy Fields joined forces with accordion player Nino Rossini to form the double act ‘Fields & Rossini’.
 Below is a wonderful letter we’ve received from Mervyn Rossini, Nino’s son.